 Please remember that there is a small additional fee to access the aircraft.
-This year the monies raised from these aircraft admissions will be going towards the aircraft restoration and repainting work that we undertake.
+The monies raised from these aircraft admissions will be going towards the aircraft restoration and repainting work that we undertake, plus museum development.

 Due to the delicate nature of the leather sets in some aircraft like the Varsity and Shackleton we do not allow people to sit in the seats.
 Please respect this museum guidance and listen to the advice of our volunteer cockpit openers.

 We are also trialling the idea of tweeting details of what cockpits are open on particular days under the phrase #NAMopencockpits so why not follow us on Twitter via this web-link?

 Visitors are also reminded that the Beverley cockpit & Firefly CIM in Display Hangar 2 are available for a free unescorted look round every day.